jackiedinh8/libusnet/README.md

 To use libusnet, one needs netmap to be installed.
 Netmap is delivered with FreeBSD release since version 10.

-FreeBSD instructions:

-  Since recent FreeBSD distributions already include netmap, you only need build the new kernel or modules as below:
+FreeBSD instructions: since recent FreeBSD distributions already include netmap, you only need build the new kernel or modules as below:

   + add 'device netmap' to your kernel config file and rebuild a kernel.
     This will include the netmap module and netmap support in the device